BlakeJC94/vim-chat/README.md

 ## Requirements
 - `vim` version 8 or above
-    - compatible with `neovim` version 0.8
+    - compatible with `neovim` version 0.8 and above
 - `curl`
 - `ollama`
+    - If using the default settings, `llama3.2:latest` is required.
+See the Installation section on how to use models of your choice

 Integrations with other AI Chat services can be requested in the Github issues (or feel free to open a pull request).